 - The Tribunal rejected an argument by the developer that State law cannot regulate impacts on matters of national environmental significance protected by the EPBC Act.
 If successful, this would have had far-reaching significance for how land clearing controls can consider impacts on MNES, including those matters ordinarily regulated by planning, such as clearing of listed threatened species and communities.

 In January 2020, EDO acting on behalf of TWS, the Tasmanian National Parks Association and two individuals filed an appeal in the Tasmanian Supreme Court against the decision of the Tribunal’s decision to grant a permit for the Lake Malbena project (see planning appeal above).

-The appeal to the Supreme Court is limited to points of law.
-Our clients will be arguing that the Tribunal made errors of law in:
+The appeal to the Supreme Court was limited to points of law.
+Our clients argued that the Tribunal made errors of law in:

 - Finding that the planning scheme only requires the Tribunal to be satisfied that a reserve management plan exists, and the assessment of the proposal against that management plan has been completed by the PWS through its RAA process;

 - Alternatively, relying on the RAA decision made by the PWS in this particular case.